 Adoption comes with lots of questions and we know that if you are considering supporting us in any way, you likely want a lot more details!
 So, we have answered some of the most basic questions about our adoption below and will add more specific information as we get farther along in the process.

 Adopting internationally is a lengthy process.
 From the start of the paperwork to traveling to bring our child home will likely be 2-3 years.
 Some programs with waiting children can move quicker whereas other programs with slower processes can take up to 4 or 5 years.
-The novel Coronavirus pandemic adds a unique obstacle to compiling all of our paperwork while state departments and government offices may be closed or operating with limited staff, so we continue to pray for patience and hope we are able to complete our requirements without too much delay.
+The Coronavirus pandemic adds a unique obstacle to compiling all of our paperwork while state departments and government offices may be closed or operating with limited staff, so we continue to pray for patience and hope we are able to complete our requirements without too much delay.

 We have always wanted to grow our family, but going through three high risk pregnancies and premature births and knowing there are so many orphans around the world that need homes, we felt like adoption was the right choice for us.
 We feel like we have the room in our hearts and in our home for another child and look forward to growing our family through adoption.
 You can also read more about how we arrived at our decision to adopt on our previous blog posts.

 “How are we going to do this?” is the first question we asked ourselves when we started to consider adoption.
 We had a lot of doubt at the onset of this journey, but realized that our faith was the answer to this question.
 We are first relying on God, prayers, and family and friend encouragement to get us through this emotional process.
 All adopted children come with an inevitable level of trauma so we will be reading a lot of books, completing adoption training courses, and talking to other adoptive families about how to best prepare for our adopted child.
-In terms of adoption costs, we have set some money aside, established donation pages, will apply for grants, and host fundraisers throughout the process.
+In terms of adoption costs, we have set some money aside, established donation pages, applied for grants, and hosted fundraisers throughout the process.